aarondwi/together/README.md

 6. For now, there are no plans to support dynamic, adaptive setup (a la [Netflix adaptive concurrency limit](https://netflixtechblog.medium.com/performance-under-load-3e6fa9a60581)).
 Besides cause this library gonna need more tuning (number of worker, batch size, waiting size, how to handle savings, etc) which makes it really really complex, together's Batch Buffering already absorbs most of the contention from requests, and upstream services easily become CPU bottlenecked.
 Adaptivity just gonna make CPU not operating at maximum available capacity.
 Instead, allow the batch to be a bit bigger.
 This will already allow you to serve most requests even on heavy surge instead of a downtime
+7. Even though the focus is for OLTP code, batch/ETL code can also use this when enriching result from multiple API
+8. This library is much more general purpose than [golang's singleflight](https://pkg.go.dev/golang.org/x/sync/singleflight).
+You can implement singleflight on top of this library (albeit with bit different wait semantic).
+And while singleflight force you to share the resulting object (means don't mutate), this library does not (although you can)

 ## Setup Recommendations